cuboulder-MSD/digColl_rogerGBarryGlacierPhotos/README.md

 ### TitleLink
 Linking information for the title. [may be blank]
 ### Creator
 Name of the photographer who took the photo.
 If the full name is known then it is used, otherwise first and/or middle initials are used.
 If the photographer name is not known, it is set to Unidentified.
+Role is included after the creator's name (Post, Austin, photographer).
 ### CreatorLink
-Linked data information for the creator. [may be blank]
+Linked data information for the creator, if controllable. [may be blank]
 ### Publisher
 The entity or organization that published the photographs.
 ### PublisherLink
 Linked data information for the publisher. [may be blank]
 ### Date
 Date the photograph was taken.
+If no date was provided, list as Undated.
 ### DateLink
 Linking information for the date. [may be blank]
 ### Extent
 Extent of the item.
 Number of photographs, and dimensions in cm. and in. provided.

+Examples:

+1 photoprint; 20.3 x 12.7 cm (8 x 5 inches)

+1 photoprint

+1 color slide; 35 mm

+2 pages

 ### Format
 Format of the item.
+Control with AAT terms.
+See metadata for examples.
 ### FormatLink
 URI for the format.
 ### Description